Artists' General Benevolent Institution

 Governance Structure:

-The AGBI is run by a Council of mainly practicing artists, sculptors, designers, architects, medical professionals, and craft workers who give their time freely and meet regularly to discuss cases.
+The AGBI is run by a Council of mainly practising artists, sculptors, designers, architects, medical professionals, and craft workers who give their time freely and meet regularly to discuss cases.
 Grants and programmes are managed by trustees, staff, and an Artists Council, with oversight from an Investment Committee.

 No trustees receive remuneration for their service.